GET WHAT YOU GIVE

-The below table shows base monthly pay for full- and part-time Enlisted Sailors and Officers.
-It does not include the significant bonuses, housing and living allowances, medical care or other benefits the Navy provides.
+The below table shows the annual base pay for full- and part-time Enlisted Sailors and Officers.

 Most Sailors will start as an E-1 (for Enlisted) or O-1 (for Officer), rise in rank within two years and continue to receive regular rank promotions as they serve.
 If you have college experience or other skills, you may start at a higher rank.